omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 Create webpages
 ---------------------

 You can use the [Simple Pages](../Plugins/SimplePages.md) plugin to create web pages for publishing press releases, to add an About or Credits page, to share copyright or access statements, or to build a general web presence for your organization.
 Any of those pages can become part of the main navigation for your website.
+Note that the Simple Pages plugin comes packaged with the basic installation of Omeka Classic.

 A Simple Page does not require items or programming knowledge to build, but users can add HTML markup, PHP code, or embedded multimedia objects.